Financial-Times/burrow/runbooks/runbook.md

 Production

-## Delivered By

-content

-## Supported By

-content

-## Known About By

-- kalin.arsov
-- mihail.mihaylov
-- elitsa.pavlova
-- hristo.georgiev

 ## Host Platform

 AWS

 ## Architecture

-This service runs a Docker image based on a very old version of https://github.com/linkedin/Burrow .
+This service runs a Docker image based on a very old version of <https://github.com/linkedin/Burrow> .
 It connects to the UPP Kafka and Zookeeper services and provides a RESTful API for the "kafka-lagcheck" service to check Kafka consumer offsets.
 One can also use Burrow to check Kafka consumer and topic info, and delete consumer groups from Kafka.